What to do with this activity?

 For this age, there are books that have just one named picture on each page.
 Looking at the pictures is fun.
 If you name a picture aloud your child will begin to recognise the word and know what it means.

 As well as books, you might like to install a free app for your smart phone.
-It's called "100 words for Babies".
+It's called "100 words for Babies & Toddlers".
 Click here for a version suitable for Android smart phones and here for a version suitable for iphones and ipads.
-We think that real books are better, but it's up to you.
+We think that real books are better because it encourages a love of reading in the future.
 Whether you share a book or the app with your child, have fun with your child by:

 - Sitting your child on your knee and pointing to the picture.